In-water Prevention Strategy

 Several factors determine the effectiveness and longevity of aluminum treatment.
-For example, aluminum treatment will be more effective for lakes with significant internal phosphorus loading relative to watershed phosphorus loads.
-A high lake surface to tributary watershed area ratio increases treatment longevity, as a larger ratio is generally indicative of a lower flushing rate.
-An approximate cutoff is a 7.2 ratio of watershed to lake area (see Huser et al. 2016) for factors that may affect treatment longevity).
+For example, aluminum treatment will be more effective for water bodies with significant internal phosphorus loading relative to watershed phosphorus loads.
+A high water-surface to tributary watershed area ratio increases treatment longevity, as a larger ratio is generally indicative of a lower flushing rate.
+An approximate cutoff is a 7.2 ratio of watershed to water body area.
+See Huser et al. (2016) for factors that may affect treatment longevity.
 Accurate aluminum dosing also increases effectiveness and longevity (Huser and Pilgrim 2014, Pilgrim, Huser, and Brezonik 2007).
-Longevity and effectiveness are greater for lakes with stable thermocline and infrequent mixing.
+Longevity and effectiveness are greater for water bodies with stable thermocline and infrequent mixing.
 However, this does not preclude the use of aluminum for systems that mix, given that phosphorus transport from the lake bottom is mediated by mixing.
 Aluminum may be very effective for systems that mix, but longevity of a treatment is largely determined by new phosphorus inputs.
 Shallow systems experience more phosphorus load per unit lake volume compared to a deep lake, given equal watershed inputs.
-Although longevity is often reduced for shallow systems primarily due to continued excess external loading of phosphorus, treatment can be used effectively for shallow lakes if factors such as benthic feeding fish, invasive aquatic plants, and best management practices (ponds, wetlands, and filtration for phosphorus removal) are also implemented (Bartodziej, Blood, and Pilgrim 2017).
+Although longevity is often reduced for shallow systems, primarily due to continued excess external loading of phosphorus, treatment can be used effectively for shallow lakes if factors such as benthic feeding fish, invasive aquatic plants, and best management practices (filtration for phosphorus removal) are also implemented (Bartodziej, Blood, and Pilgrim 2017).
 Trophic state is not a determinant of use, and aluminum can be used for a wide range of sediment phosphorus concentrations.
 For eutrophic systems, application is most often conducted in the spring and fall to avoid algal blooms or aquatic plants interfering with floc formation and settling.
-It is also notable that treatment effectiveness has been recently demonstrated for estuarine waters using PAC (Rydin et al. 2017).
+It is also notable that treatment effectiveness has been recently demonstrated for estuarine waters using polyaluminum chloride (Rydin et al. 2017).

 NATURE OF HCB